kaplanbr/Serdar-Ortac-Lyrics-Generator/README.md

 # Serdar-Ortac-Lyric-Generator

-Markov Chain model for generating Serdar Ortaç lyrics (in fact any lyrics with mechanic rhymes and loose grammar).
+Markov Chain model for generating Serdar Ortaç lyrics (in fact any singer's lyrics with mechanic-looking rhymes and loose grammar).
 Levenshtein similarity is used for ryhmes.
 You can optionally input starting words of lyrics.
 Model writes 4 lines of lyrics with stochastic rhyme, number of words logic.

 Example usage: